xeome/notes.xeome.dev/content/notes/Emulating Cortex A72.md

 ---
 title: Emulating Cortex A72
-date updated: 2023-01-22 01:58
+date updated: 2023-08-27 14:29
 ---

 # Introduction

-This document provides a step-by-step guide on how to emulate Cortex A72 using a Debian RasPi4 image.
+This document provides a step-by-step guide on how to emulate Cortex A72 using a dietpi image.
 Please note that this is not intended for production.
 Use at your own risk.

 ## Prerequisites

 - A Linux or macOS (I haven't tried this on MacOS) system
-- `wget` to download the Debian RasPi4 image
+- `wget` to download the dietpi image
-- `xz` to decompress the image
+- `p7zip` to decompress the image
 - `fdisk` to determine the starting sector number
-- `qemu-img` to convert the image to qcow2
+- `kpartx` to create loop devices
 - `nano` or any other text editor of your choice to edit the fstab file

 # Preparation